 Who We Are and How We Got Started

 WIM, as we informally call ourselves, began in 1992 when Shelley A. Barre offered a course in Journal Writing.
-From this original group of eight participants, present day enrollment has mushroomed to close to four hundred students.
+From this original group of eight participants, present day enrollment has reached over five hundred students.
 Today we offer a variety of creative writing workshops year round: creative non-fiction, fiction, poetry, playwriting, memoir as well as business writing, and illustration.

 Our resident instructors are all talented and experienced writers.
 Most have been published nationally and others in local publications.
 They all bring their own unique perspective and leadership to the workshops they lead.
 Throughout the year we invite writers in various genres, and publishing experts to lead weekend intensives or to conduct one-day seminars in their area of expertise.